RIloBarnett/RIloBarnett/README.md

 - 👀 I’m interested in Python & Web Dev.
 - 🌱 I’m currently learning C++ and more Python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: LinkedIn: [Riley Barnett](https://www.linkedin.com/in/rileybarnett/)
+- 📫 How to reach me:

 <!---
 RIloBarnett/RIloBarnett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.